whaatt/LaptopAccordion/README.md

 ### FluidSynth Windows
 On Windows, simply copy the FluidSynth directory to be a sibling directory of your OpenFrameworks installation.
-In VS 2015, add all files in the `include` subdirectory to your project (or add that as a compiler search path), then add the `lib` directory to the linker search path.
+In Visual Studio 2015, add all files in the `include` subdirectory to your project (or add that as a compiler search path), then add the `lib` directory to the linker search path.
 Add `libfluidsynth.lib` to the list of linkages.
 Hit build.
 When you get linker errors on your